-Cory et. al (2010) measured young Hispanic college students' perceptions of accountants, marketing managers, and bankers and compared them to those of non-Hispanic white students.
+Cory et. al (2010) measured young Hispanic college students' perceptions of the members of three business occupations: (1) accountants, (2) bankers and (3) marketing managers and compared them to those of non-Hispanic white students.
 They found more differences in perceptions for the marketing manager between the two groups than for either of the other two occupations in their survey.
-Leppel (2001) determined that other minorities were less likely to major in business than Hispanics but she did not focus on a particular major within business.
+Leppel (2001) determined that Hispanics were more likely to major in business than members of other minorities, but she did not focus on a particular major within business.
 Erlach (2000) expressed concern regarding the underrepresentation of Hispanics in the business professoriate and offered measures to address the issue.
 Maceli and Box (2010) focused on retention of Hispanics as business majors in higher education and determined characteristics which contributed toward their persistence.
 However, choice of major within business was not addressed.
-Simpson (2001) found no significant differences in choice of academic major between Hispanic, African Americans and Native Americans, but discovered that gender is one of the primary determinants of major choice for all racial categories investigated.
+Simpson (2001) found no significant differences in choice of academic major between Hispanic, African and Native Americans, but discovered that gender is one of the primary determinants of major choice for all racial categories she investigated.

 According to Macrae et. al (1994), stereotypes are ingrained in our society and are culturally transmitted.
-Our society uses them for filtering, organizing, and remembering information, and stereotypes are useful to us because they allow us to form expectations regarding members of a common group.
-We can then alter our own behaviors in accordance with our expectation that all group members share common characteristics (Lee et. al, 2007).
-Society has developed gender, ethnic, racial, age and occupational stereotypes (McLean and Kalin, 1994; Coate et. al, 2003; Akbulut-Bailey, 2009).
-Powell and Kido (1994) hypothesized that appealing occupational stereotypes may interest individuals in joining occupations, whereas a less appealing stereotype may result in disinterest.,
+Our society uses them for filtering, organizing, and remembering information.
+Stereotypes come from a variety of sources.
+They are useful because they allow us to have expectations about individuals who are members of a common group, which then allows us to adapt our behavior because of our expectation that all group members share common characteristics (Lee et. al, 2007).
+Stereotypes exist in many forms, including ethnic, gender, age, racial and occupational.
+Occupational stereotypes have been found in several prior studies (McLean and Kalin 1994; Coate et. al 2003; Akbulut-Bailey 2009).
+Powell and Kido (1994) hypothesized that individuals may be interested in joining occupations where a stereotypical member demonstrates personality traits they find appealing.
+Conversely, individuals may not be interested in joining occupations where members demonstrate personality traits they find unappealing.

-According to Schneider (2004, p.
-522), occupational stereotypes are usually "inoffensive" but Cory (1992) feels recruitment of qualified college graduates to certain occupations may be negatively impacted by the related stereotype.
-Almost 90 years ago, Spranger identified occupational stereotypes when he wrote ". . . no power in adult life moulds (sic) a man so strongly as his vocation.
-The whole mentality of the agriculturist is entirely different from that of the stock raiser; the artisan differs from the clerk and the fisherman from the miner." (cited in Guilford 1967, p.
+Stereotypes based on occupations are usually "inoffensive" (Schneider 2004, p.
+522), but Cory (1992) feels they may impact the recruitment of qualified college graduates to certain occupations.
+Spranger identified occupational stereotypes as early as 1928, when he wrote ". . . no power in adult life moulds (sic) a man so strongly as his vocation.
+The whole mentality of the agriculturist is entirely different from that of the stock raiser; the artisan differs from the clerk and the fisherman from the miner.
+Nature seems to stamp the soul with the special conditions under which he (man) wrests his livelihood from her" (cited in Guilford 1967, p.
 57).
-Further, Coate et. al (2003) found preconceptions regarding members of an occupation are sources of information which influence career decisions.
-Members in the occupation hypothetically exhibit personality traits which help determine the stereotype.
+Further, Coate et. al (2003) found that one source of information shown to influence individuals to enter a particular occupation is their preconceptions about members of that occupation.
+These preconceptions may be determined by the perceptions of personality traits (e.g., the stereotype) exhibited by its members.
 Sutin et. al (2009, p.
-23) state that "Jobs . . . are more than just a source of income; they often become a core aspect of identity. . ."
-Therefore, selection of a college major, which leads to a graduate's occupation, has many implications, both intrinsic and extrinsic.
+23) state that "Jobs . . . are more than just a source of income; they often become a core aspect of identity. . . " Therefore, selection of a college major, which leads to a graduate's occupation, has many implications, both intrinsic and extrinsic.
 This is further demonstrated by Decker (1986), who pointed out that our first impression of an individual is often affected by learning of his or her occupation.